Anaheim Drug Crime Attorney

 prescription drugs are listed as dangerous controlled substances, such as Oxycodone, Vicodin

-and Valium.
-Each of these drugs - along with dozens of others - is categorized in five
+Each of these drugs, along with dozens of others, is categorized in five

-"schedules" according to potential for abuse.
+"schedules" according to their potential for abuse.
 Schedule

 V drugs are less severe and include substances such as cough suppressants

-and drugs with smaller amounts of opium, while Schedule V drugs are highly
+and drugs with smaller amounts of opium, while Schedule I drugs are considered

 The penalties for your drug offense will depend on a number of factors,